News

 It was time for “Princess”, our resident cat to go into hiding as a friendly invasion of goats, sheep, ducks and pigs began at Mayflower Reservoir.

-Mayflower Reservoir Aged Care Petting Zoo 46T0708
+Mayflower Reservoir Aged Care residents looking at the animals in the Petting Zoo

-Mayflower Reservoir Aged Care Petting Zoo 46T0769
+Mayflower Reservoir Aged Care resident sitting patting a duck.